Kevin Foster (cyclist): Acting career

+Biking career

-China tour plans and delays
+Great Wall of China tour

-In 1985, Foster returned to his dream of cycling the Great Wall of China.
-His hopes were bolstered by finding that skateboarding was now allowed on the Wall.
-With the backing of National Geographic and U.S. Senator Chris Dodd, in 1987 Foster received permission from the Chinese government to attempt to become the first person to travel the Wall's 2000 miles by bicycle.
+With the backing of National Geographic and U.S. Senator Chris Dodd, Foster received permission from the Chinese government in 1987 to attempt to become the first person to travel the Wall's 2,000 miles (3,200 km) by bicycle.
 Shortly after receiving permission, Foster was hit by a truck while bicycling, and had to cancel the tour.
 He attempted to revive the plan the next year, but had difficulty raising the necessary funds.
 In 1989, a week before Foster was to leave for China, the Tiananmen Square protests broke out.
 The tour was postponed once again, and several corporations dropped their sponsorship fearing a negative association from the massacre.

-World record conquest

-With time on his hands from the tour's cancellation, Foster broke the world record for traveling the length of the New York City Subway in October 1989, finishing in a time of 26 hours, 21 minutes, and 8 seconds.

-Great Wall of China tour

-A month after his world record conquest, Foster flew to China to begin preparations for a Great Wall tour the following spring.
-The Chinese government would allow Foster to cover some 2000 miles of the Great Wall from the furthest point west at Jiayuguan to the "First Gate Under Heaven" at Shanhaiguan in the east.
+In the wake of the cancellation, Foster broke the world record for traveling the length of the New York City Subway in October 1989, finishing in a time of 26 hours, 21 minutes, and 8 seconds.
+A month after setting this world record, Foster flew to China to begin preparations for a Great Wall tour the following spring.
+The Chinese government would allow Foster to cover approximately 2,000 miles (3,200 km) of the Great Wall from the furthest point west at Jiayuguan to the "First Gate Under Heaven" at Shanhaiguan in the east.
 In exchange, he would promote unity between the U.S. and China.
 The Chinese government hoped that this would bolster tourism, which had dropped to all-time lows since the events of Tiananmen Square.